Meteorandfan/Skeleton-Sentinel/README.md

 # Skeleton-Sentinel
-A pixel-art desktop guardian that reacts to your PC's hardware stress.
 🛡️ Skeleton Sentinel
 A gamified, pixel-art system monitor that brings a "soul" to your hardware telemetry.
 Skeleton Sentinel is not just another hardware monitor.
 It’s a desktop guardian that lives and breathes based on your PC's workload.
 Built with Python and PyQt6, it transforms dry CPU/RAM data into a dynamic pixel-art performance.
 🌟 Key Features
 🎮 Dynamic State Machine
 The sentinel reacts to your system stress with 6 distinct, hand-picked pixel-art animations: